Community news updates

 Truegain, Rutherford site management

-The EPA has been proactively pursuing the owners of the Truegain site to manage the site in a way that prevents any offsite pollution.
+The EPA continues to pursue the owners of the Truegain site, requiring them to manage the site in a way that prevents any offsite pollution.

-This improves on the previous management system where EPA staff inspected the site weekly while also monitoring the weather for predicted heavy rainfall.
+This improves on the previous management system where EPA staff regularly inspected the site while also monitoring the weather for predicted heavy rainfall.

 The EPA and Fire and Rescue NSW have inspected the laboratory and office building at the front of the site and removed all chemicals from the building for disposal.

 The EPA has contacted the owner requiring them to undertake further works to secure the site.